 The Reality of Self-Study

-- Written Japanese and spoken Japanese aren’t the same, and learning only from text can make you sound unnatural
+- Written Japanese ≠ spoken Japanese — you can sound unnatural

 Written by Ayaka Uchida — CEO of A-Digital Works, founder of Nihon GO!
 World.